 #1: Set Goals

-This is the scale which will measure your website’s success after it is published.
-How can you determine that a website is a success if you do not know what it should achieve?
+This scale will measure your website’s success after it is published.
+How can you determine a website is a success if you do not know what it should achieve?
 Ask yourself: what do I want my website to achieve?
 The more precise your answers are, the more successful your website will be.
 Besides, you will never get lost in the process if you know exactly what you want.

 #2: Come up with Original Ideas

 An average website means an average business.
-That is a problem because nobody on the web is looking for an average business.
+That is a problem because nobody on the web is looking for an average company.
 Every user starting a search query wants to find a trustworthy business that meets his/her needs and fits the budget.
-To stand out among thousands of businesses, you need to build a website with a story, in other words, a strong brand that gives an unmatched vibe of trust, creativity, and professionalism.
+To stand out among thousands of companies, you need to build a website with a story, in other words, a strong brand that gives an unmatched vibe of trust, creativity, and professionalism.

 #3: Look for Inspiration